aronsch/USAJobs-Job-Map-Angular/readme.md

 ```

 ## Limitations
-- Only retrieves the first 250 jobs from a query.
+- Only retrieves the first 500 jobs from a query.
-- Relies on geolocation services to get job location geodata.
-These are heavily rate and query limited.

-## TODO

-- Port to new USAJobs Data API.
-- Implement support for external geodata file.